 The New Mexico Environment Department (NMED) began publishing quarterly assessments in Fiscal Year 2022 (FY22).
-FY23 started on July 1, 2022 and ended on June 30, 2023.
-This is the final quarterly performance assessment for FY23 and provides a retrospective look while providing insights for the upcoming fiscal year.
+This is the first quarterly performance assessment for FY24 and provides a retrospective look at the quarter while providing insights for the rest of the fiscal year.